 Begin this kids’ stretching exercise by having them shrug their shoulders and rotate them forward and down in a circle.
 Switch directions after five or six turns by shrugging the shoulders and then moving backward in a circle.

 Arm circles can be used to stretch the muscles supporting the elbow and shoulder joint where the arm attaches to the shoulder.
 The child holds their arms out to the side, creating a horizontal line with their arms.
 The child then draws circles with their hands, starting with small circles and slowly growing to large circles, then back to smaller circles.
 Start first by drawing circles clockwise, and then switch to counter-clockwise.
 Keep the movements slow, and prevent the child from just flailing his arms around.

 Have each child stand up straight with arms to the outside of each thigh.
 Slowly move the fingers down toward the outside of one knee, while bending at the waist.
 Alternate sides, do 10 side bends on each side.

 Reach for the Stars

-Ask young people to recall the reasons for stretching offered in the Lesson Introduction above.
+After these stretching exercises for kids, ask them to recall the reasons for stretching offered in the Lesson Introduction above.
 Hand out the Healthy Families Newsletter in English or Spanish, so that families can continue stretching together at home.
 Find more health lessons for kids from Health Powered Kids to help children and families live their happiest and healthiest lives.